d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 Now let us implement the seq2seq's encoder.
 Here we use the word embedding layer to obtain the feature vector according to the word index of the input language.
-Those feature vectors will be fed to a multi-layer LSTM.
+Those feature vectors will be fed to a multi-layer GRU.
 The input for the encoder is a batch of sequences, which is 2-D tensor with shape (batch size, sequence length).
-The encoder returns both the LSTM outputs, i.e., hidden states of all the time steps, as well as the hidden state and the memory cell of the final time step.
+The encoder returns both the GRU outputs, i.e., hidden states of all the time steps, as well as the hidden state and the memory cell of the final time step.

 ```{.python .input}
 #@save